 Here are the tools we recommend to track your content-centric SEO:

-• Google Search Console: Google Search Console lets you see which keywords drive traffic to your site and which search queries your site appear for.
+- Google Search Console: Google Search Console lets you see which keywords drive traffic to your site and which search queries your site appears for.

 Can I use ChatGPT to create content-centric SEO?

-While generative AI platforms like ChatGPT and Bard can help you implement a content-centric SEO strategy, it’s still important to use a human touch.
+While generative AI platforms like ChatGPT and Google’s Gemini can help you implement a content-centric SEO strategy, it’s still important to keep real people at the center of your efforts.

-Emotion and authoritativeness are cornerstones of content-centric SEO, and humans best create this copy.
+Emotion and authoritativeness are cornerstones of content-centric SEO, and humans are the best at creating this type of unique, informative copy.

 The takeaway